MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 Each Power Tier reduces your Refresh.
 See Power Tier and Refresh, page 206.

-> But I Don't Like Fudge Dice!
+> But I Don't Like Fate Dice!
-> Some versions of FATE eschew Fudge dice in favor of d6-d6 (a positive d6 roll minus a negative d6 roll).
-If you prefer that, instead of replacing a Fudge die with a d6 for a Power Tier, roll an extra d6.
+> Some versions of Fate eschew Fate dice in favor of d6-d6 (a positive d6 roll minus a negative d6 roll).
+If you prefer that, instead of replacing a Fate die with a d6 for a Power Tier, roll an extra d6.
 For example, an Extraordinary Tier skill vs. a Mundane Tier skill would mean rolling 2d6-d6 instead of 3dF+1d6.
 > Be warned, though: Despite the fact that 3dF+1d6 and 2d6-1d6 have the same average (3.5), their high and low ranges vary significantly.
 The worst you can roll on 3dF+1d6 is -2 and the best is +9, while the worst you can roll with 2d6-d6 is -4 and the best is +11.
 This discrepancy only becomes more pronounced as the difference between Power Tiers increases.
-You should be aware of the tendency of the dice to become increasingly dominant if you're rolling regular dice rather than Fudge dice.
+You should be aware of the tendency of the dice to become increasingly dominant if you're rolling regular dice rather than Fate dice.
 > Another option is to use d6-d6 and just add +3 for each Tier of difference.
 This lacks a bit of the random factor and puts even more emphasis on Power Tiers if that's what you prefer.

 ## Invulnerability and Weakness